 While the type of training will vary somewhat from school to school, there are three primary industries that JobTrakPA will be focusing on:

 The specific types of programs will depend on the individual college and will be based on employment needs for that specific area.
 Schools have partnered with those employers to ensure the training provided at the college will directly meet the employment needs of each company.
-Colleges will also be required to hire dedicated staff that will ensure students are able to complete their career training programs so that they can find employment soon after.
+Colleges will also be required to hire dedicated staff that will ensure students can complete their career training programs to find employment soon after.

 Training Available at Northampton Community College